What is the Wilson Centre?

 What are the facilities like?

 The Wilson Centre is located in the Toronto General Hospital, which allows for close contact and collaboration with healthcare professionals.
-Each Fellow has a dedicated work area and is provided with a computer and internet access.
+Each Fellow has a dedicated work area and internet access.

 Where is the Wilson Centre located?